Big consumer companies cut costs, Wall Street wants bolder steps

 Helped by predictable, strong cash flow and generous dividends, the 25 biggest consumer staples firms still trade at 18 times forward earnings estimates, according to Thomson Reuters data.
 That’s not far from the 20 multiple enjoyed by the fast-growing technology stocks.

-Big names including Nestle S.A., Unilever PLC and Procter & Gamble Co all have shed under-performing food brands, including PowerBar, Skippy peanut butter and Pringles, respectively.
+Big names including Nestle S.A.
+NESN.VX, Unilever PLC (ULVR.L) and Procter & Gamble Co (PG.N) all have shed under-performing food brands, including PowerBar, Skippy peanut butter and Pringles, respectively.
 But for most companies in the space, perennial efforts to remake themselves through acquisitions, divestitures or new product development have not moved the needle dramatically.

 Several executives presenting at this week’s Consumer Analyst Group of New York (CAGNY) conference in Boca Raton, Florida, served up familiar strategies that bolster short-term profits without boosting sales.
 Investors at the conference have been pressing for bolder steps like divestitures of underperforming units and purchases of smaller, faster-growing rivals.